jas8424/Power-outage-Analysis-with-ML/README.md

 I chose column `CAUSE.CATEGORY` as the response variable because it contains the primary reason for each power outage.

 **Evaluation Metrics:**
-Accuracy will be the most suitable metric for predicting the result since the data we predict has multiple categories. and the distribution is balanced among all categories.
+Accuracy will be the most suitable metric for predicting the result since the data we predict has multiple categories and the distribution of is balanced among all categories in `CAUSE.CATEGORY`.
 I am not using precision and recall since they are more challenging to interpret and optimize for multiclass. classification compared to binary classification.
-In multiclass scenarios, you have to consider precision and recall. for each class, which can lead to trade-offs between classes.
+In multiclass scenarios, we have to consider precision and recall for each class, which can lead to trade-offs between classes.
 Thus, the accuracy of metrics is more suitable than the F-1 score, precision, and recall.